adrienmaloba/www.diagrams.net-source/_posts/2019-09-05-diagrams-offline.md

 - Load, save or export diagrams to cloud storage platforms.
 - Use the online clipart shapes (via the Search Shapes field).
-- Insert from PlantUML to automatically create a UML diagram.

 If you want to [use external fonts](external-fonts.html) with the draw.io desktop app, please download them and install them in your system.